 Using the Internet, go to https://www.ers.usda.gov/data-products/supplemental-nutrition-assistance-program-snap-data-system/go-to-the-map/.
 Select your state and county on the map and review the information provided for food stability and SNAP use.
 Discuss the extent of the hunger problem in the area.

 Split the class into several small research groups.
 Looking at American domestic policy regarding hunger in this country, there are many ways that hunger is addressed in the nation.
 There are government programs, such as Special Supplemental Nutrition Program for Women, Infants and Children (WIC) and the Supplemental Nutrition Assistance Program (SNAP).
 There are also private organizations, such as food pantries, food banks, food rescue organizations (Second Harvest) and emergency (soup) kitchens.
-Using Researching Website Resources on Hunger Issues (Handout One), let each research group investigate a specific governmental or nongovernmental program that deals with hunger in the country.
+Let each research group investigate a specific governmental or nongovernmental program that deals with hunger in the country.
 (As each team selects their program, have them "register" the name with the teacher so that no two groups are researching the same program.)
 Since all groups will be working only on programs that deal with hunger within the United States, they should only complete the top half of the worksheet.

 Let each team report on their program.
 When the reporting is finished, ask the whole group to discuss whether the programs, when taken in their entirety, are effective in reaching most Americans.
 Why does hunger still exist even though the problem is being handled by both government and nongovernmental groups?

 Explain that a lot of the problems of hunger in the world are the result of disasters, both human-made and natural.
 Ask for examples of each type.
 Let the research teams reform and begin their research for governmental and nongovernmental programs that deal with the problem of hunger on a global basis.
-Again using Researching Website Resources on Hunger Issues (Handout One), have the teams complete the bottom portion of the worksheet.
+Use resources in the bibliography.
 Use the same procedure of "registering" the program so no programs are researched by more than one team.